SMWlDreams/MineSweeperJE/README.md

 Fix to prevent the user from playing the game in the paused state by choosing certain options.

-Fixed the game crashing when finshing a game in the paused state under certain circumstances.
+Fixed the game crashing when finishing a game in the paused state under certain circumstances.

 #### Fixed Bugs With Log Files